 You can find below an example of invoice, its details along with comments to help you understand each cost line.

-When you activate your first subscription, the size of the bundle computed on the beginning of the month is empty.
+When you activate your first subscription on a bundle offer, the size of the pool computed on the beginning of the month is empty.
 The subscription will therefore be consuming on the basis of overages.
 Therefore you won’t pay for a complete monthly charge on the activation month but the fee will rather be considered as a pay per use that will reflect the consumption of the month.
 You won’t be penalized for end of month activations.

-At the beginning of the next month, the bundle size will be computed based on the number of SIMs that are active and suspended on the offer.
-The SIMs activated on previous month are now automatically contributing to the bundle.
+At the beginning of the next month, the pool size will be computed based on the number of SIMs that are active on the offer.
+The SIMs activated on previous month are now automatically contributing to the pool.

-Ordered SIMs are invoiced the month after the acceptation of the order.
+Ordered SIMs are invoiced the month after the shipment of the order.

 For each SIM activated on a test ready mode offer, you will be charged for an extra TRM activation fee at the time the SIM will switch from Test Ready to Active.
 The extra TRM activation fee is a one time charge per SIM.